geetpurohit/DAPS/README.md

 ```

 # What does this pipeline do?
-This pipeline forecasts data and is divided into six steps that are all automated:
+This pipeline forecasts data and is divided into six steps that are all automated.

 # Extract Transport Load (ETL)